krishauser/Klampt/README.md

 [Kris Hauser](mailto:kris.hauser@duke.edu) has been the primary maintainer throughout the project.
 Other major contributors include Jordan Tritell, Jingru Luo, and Alessio Rocchi.

-Adam Konnecker, Cam Allen, Steve Kuznetsov have helped with the Mac build.
+Adam Konnecker, Cam Allen, and Steve Kuznetsov have helped with the Mac build.
+Hayden Bader helped with the prebuilt Docker container.

 As an open-source project, we welcome contributions and suggestions from the community.